Robert Clayton (City of London MP)

-Sir Robert Clayton (1629–1707) was a British merchant banker, politician and Lord Mayor of London.
+Sir Robert Clayton (1629–1707) was an English merchant banker, politician and Lord Mayor of London.

 Life

 Robert Clayton was born in Northamptonshire, England.
 He became an apprentice to his uncle, a London scrivener, where he met a fellow apprentice, Alderman John Morris.
 They became successful businessmen and established the bank, Clayton & Morris Co.

 Clayton entered politics, representing London and Bletchingley alternately as a Whig between 1679 and his death in 1707.